niteshbagde/LR_delivery_time_task/README.md

 #

 The pipeline was built for the linear regression model considering the above columns.
 The columns mentioned in the notes section can be applied, and we can observe the changes in accuracy, but they are not applied in this model.
-We will update the repo once done.
+I will update the repo when done.

 The Flask app was created for the model to test and apply the prediction on user input data via an HTML form.

 The Flask app contains three nav tabs.
-Apart from prediction, it will give details on the model (backend details like model accuracy, name of the model, etc.) and data (Pandas profiling).
+Apart from prediction, it will give details on the model (backend details like model accuracy, name of the model, etc.) and data details (Pandas profiling).
 The model details tab is not updated for now...

 #